mjturi/AIClubWorkshopsSpring21/workshop6/CNN.md

 [This website](https://www.cs.ryerson.ca/~aharley/vis/conv/flat.html) shows the process of a CNN really well.

 ## Live coding
-Let's get into the live coding example
+Let's get into the live coding example.
+This week we will be creating a cnn to predict types of objects.
+We will be using the CIFAR-10 dataset to train our model.
+The CIFAR-10 dataset is a popular dataset that provides thousands of images on different types of objects.
+Let's get started!

 [Live coding](https://colab.research.google.com/drive/192hpolyD8Ip2UMAehh1xmZkf4ofWTe1y?usp=sharing)
 [Full code](https://colab.research.google.com/drive/1pJlxubM7SIAyWFy9AKGW6lLyNXeMQ3nW?usp=sharing)